The Survivor (1981 film): Plot

 Later, Hobbs is impelled to visit the home of the photographer who was killed by the train.
 As Hobbs observes the house from outside, the photographer's girlfriend begins developing photographs in their dark room, only to find the photographs develop into disturbing portraits of the burned crash victims.
 The woman, attacked by supernatural forces, is chopped to death by a large paper cutter.

 Hobbs brings Keller to visit with the Catholic priest before the two decide to return to the crash site.
 Hobbs brings Keller inside the plane wreckage, where she seats him in the intact cockpit.
 Keller begins to experience regressive memories of the events leading up to the crash, which entail a passenger finding a bomb on board the plane which subsequently detonated, causing the plane to lose control.
 Keller awakens from the vision and he and Hobbs flee the crash site.
 Tewson, one of Keller's peers investigating the crash, arrives shortly after and is stabbed to death by an unseen figure.

 Utilizing Hobbs's psychic impressions, Keller drives around the city as she directs him.
-The two arrive at an airplane hangar where Keller finds Slater, one of his peers from the airline, armed with a shotgun.
+The two arrive at an aeroplane hangar where Keller finds Slater, one of his peers from the airline, armed with a shotgun.
 Slater admits to having planted the bomb on the aircraft, hoping to kill Keller so that he could wrangle further control of the airline.
 Slater shows no remorse for the crime, deeming the 300 passengers as "nobodies".
-Moments later, the screams of the victims fill the hangar, and a large airplane propelling suddenly bursts into flames, triggering an inferno that burns both Keller and Slater to death.
-Hobbs watches from outside the hangar in horror as Keller stumbles out of it, engulfed in flames.
+Moments later, the screams of the victims fill the hangar, and a large aeroplane propelling suddenly bursts into flames, triggering an inferno that burns both Keller and Slater to death.
+Hobbs watches from outside the hangar in horror as Slater stumbles out of it, engulfed in flames, eventually burning to death.